Hereditary fructose intolerance

 - Fructose intolerance, hereditary

-enzyme called aldolase B. In people with HFI, ingestion of fructose (fruit sugar) and sucrose (cane or beet sugar, table sugar) causes severe hypoglycemia (low blood sugar) and progressive liver damage.
-In addition, blocked processing of fructose will cause a build-up of substances that damage the liver.
-HFI may be relatively mild or a very severe disease, and treatment involves eliminating fructose and sucrose from the diet.
+enzyme called aldolase B. In people with HFI, ingestion of fructose (fruit sugar) and sucrose (cane or beet sugar, table sugar) causes severe hypoglycemia (low blood sugar) and the build up of dangerous substances in the liver.
+HFI may be relatively mild or a very severe disease.
+The condition is caused by mutations in the ALDOB gene.
+It is inherited in an autosomal recessive pattern.
+Treatment involves eliminating fructose and sucrose from the diet.
 In the severe form, eliminating these sugars from the diet may not prevent progressive liver disease.Hereditary fructose intolerance (HFI) is a metabolic disease caused by the absence of an

 - Genetics Home Reference (GHR) contains information on Hereditary fructose intolerance.
 This website is maintained by the National Library of Medicine.

 - The Mayo Clinic provides additional information on foods to avoid if you have hereditary fructose intolerance.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.